Austria: Ukrainian businessman’s US extradition on hold

-BERLIN (AP) - Austrian officials say the country’s justice minister has approved the extradition to the U.S. of Ukrainian businessman Dymitro Firtash, but his defense has filed a court motion to reopen the case, allowing him to stay in Austria for now.
+BERLIN (AP) - Austria’s justice minister has approved the extradition to the U.S. of Ukrainian businessman Dymitro Firtash, but he can stay in Austria while a court considers a defense motion to reopen the case, authorities said Tuesday.

-Last month, Austria’s Supreme Court of Justice ruled that Firtash - who prosecutors say had business ties to President Donald Trump’s ex-campaign manager, Paul Manafort - can be extradited to face a U.S. indictment accusing him of a conspiracy to pay bribes in India to mine titanium.
+Last month, Austria’s Supreme Court of Justice ruled that Firtash - who prosecutors say had business ties to President Donald Trump’s ex-campaign manager, Paul Manafort - can be extradited to face a U.S. indictment accusing him of a conspiracy to pay bribes in India to mine titanium, which is used in jet engines.

-Firtash denies wrongdoing.
+Firtash denies any wrongdoing.

-The Austria Press Agency reported Tuesday that Justice Minister Clemens Jabloner approved the extradition.
-But a Vienna state court judge ruled it could only take place after that court has decided on the new defense motion.
-Court spokeswoman Christina Salzborn said the defense provided “extremely extensive material.”
+The Austria Press Agency reported that Justice Minister Clemens Jabloner has approved the extradition.
+But a Vienna state court judge ruled it could only take place after that court has decided on the defense motion to reconsider the matter, and court spokeswoman Christina Salzborn said the defense provided “extremely extensive material.”

+Dieter Boehmdorfer, an Austrian lawyer for Firtash, told Oe1 radio the defense aims to prove that Firtash committed no crime in India and there is no suspicion against him there.
+It also aims to prove “that the U.S. does have a far-reaching political motivation” to secure Firtash, he added.

+Firtash was arrested in Austria in 2014 and then freed on 125 million euros ($141 million) bail.
+In a protracted legal battle, a Vienna court initially ruled against extradition on the grounds that the indictment was politically motivated.

 Copyright © 2019 The Washington Times, LLC.